serhhan/NextJS-Movie-Search/README.md

-Technologies: NextJS - Context API
+NextJS - Code Challenge of 90Pixel